hohloh/pokemon-colorscripts-for-winfetch/readme.md

 #### Installation

-1. Paste the contents to your winfetch directory, e.g. when using scoop to:
+1. Paste the contents to your winfetch config directory, by default:

-> `C:\Users\YourUsername\scoop\apps\winfetch\current`
+> `C:\Users\YourUsername\.config\winfetch`

-If you want to keep your current config other than the sprite loader, you can paste the part of the config that defines the logo (ln.
-445-464).
+If you want to keep your current config other than the sprite loader, you can paste the part of the config that sets the $CustomAscii (ln.
+21).
-This config assumes you're on Windows 11, if you aren't, paste the part of the config to your operating system (from ln.
-429).

 *There's a chance winfetch will print a shiny, which is set to 1/128 by default.*